DarkTachyon/baywatch/README.md

 # Michael Baywatch

-A catalog of Michael Bay's rediculous filmography.
+A catalog of Michael Bay's ridiculous filmography.